cmmedrano/LT1/README.md

 it will not accept any other type of variables like *string*.
 Then, it will calculate it automatically and display the area, circumference, square root of the area, and the area rounded up and down.

 # Input Variables:
 Float variables like 5, 6, or 2.5 will work for this code.
+It will not accept string variables like fifteen, one, or one point nine.

+# Output Example
+If you input 5, it will show this:

+"Area of the garden: 78.54 square meters"

+"Circumference of the garden: 31.42 meters"

+"Square root of the area: 8.86")

+"Area rounded down: 78 square meters")

+"Area rounded up: 79 square meters")

+# Author
+Name: Chrizzia Jillian M. Medrano

+Section: Adelfa

+# Input Variables:
+Float variables like 5, 6, or 2.5 will work for this code.
 It will not accept string variables